- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 The novel is also the result of a revolution :

-- idealogical change that put the single individual at the centre of the world
+- ideological change that puts the single individual at the centre of the world

 Yet, there are profound contradictions:

 - America did not offer favourable conditions for the birth of the novel.
-The notion of class, and love and marriage are central to the novel.
+The notions of class, love, and marriage are central to the novel.

 - the European novel favours a plot with a domestic story and marriage E.g.: Pride and Prejudice, Madame Bovary.